shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 exit(Kuma) next

 These lines can easily be parsed into "commands" such as enter and exit as well as a next that loads our next line without needing the user to put an extra input, with the second line being the dialogue that will be shown in our dialogue box.

+[More of our commands can be found in the text document](https://github.com/shreyagupta98/MochiGaDaisukiFinal/blob/master/Mochi/Assets/Resources/Story/Commands.txt#L1) Some were not used as we got used to only using some of the commands and not all of them.

 ## Movement/Physics